johnny353535/yoi/docs/_pages/start/index.md

 By adding [utility-classes](utilities/) to an element, you can override styling like colors, width, margin, etc. to fine-tune your layout or even build new custom elements.
 Or you can use utility classes to compose complex new elements or even responsive layouts – without writing any additional CSS.

-## Interactive
+## Easy to Control and Powerfully Interactive

-### Hooks
+### Attributes

 In addition to rather simple and static elements, YOI also features more complex and interactive elements.
-[DatePickers](components/datePicker.html), [Modals](components/modal.html), [PopOvers](components/popOver.html) – all these elements are configured via custom HTML attributes that we call _hooks_.
-Think of this a simple key/value pairs to enable different options – eg. `yoi-modal="cache:true;"` tells the modal script to preload the content of a modal page so it opens faster.
+[DatePickers](components/datePicker.html), [Modals](components/modal.html), [PopOvers](components/popOver.html) – all these elements are configured via custom HTML attributes.
+Think of this a simple key/value pairs to enable different options – eg. `yoi-modal="cache:true;"` tells the modal script to preload the content of a modal page.

 ### Behaviours